geekbrother/comm/docs/dev_environment.md

 Please note that our dev environment currently only works on macOS and Linux.

+If you would like instead to create a development environment using Nix on either Linux or macOS, please follow [Nix dev environment doc](./nix_dev_env.md).

 For the Linux instructions [head to the Linux configuration steps](linux_dev_environment.md).

 <details>